-A lesser-known television animation, which is based on the famous poem that begins with the same line as the title.
+A lesser-known television animation, which is based on a famous poem that begins with the same line as the title.

 Interestingly enough, this special was animated in Japan, although it was created for the United States.

 Unlikely Angel is a Christmas movie that features country singer Dolly Parton as the main character Ruby Diamond.

 After not managing to earn enough points to enter Heaven, she returns to earth for a second time and is given another chance.

 Veggie Tales: The Star of Christmas

-This movie was created under a tight schedule in effort to get the movie done.
+This movie was created under a tight schedule in an effort to get the movie done.